Table of Contents

 What is Bitcoin?

-The term ‘blockchain’ is used wherever a person attempts to explain bitcoin.
-The ‘chain’ here is a chain of electronic signatures that make up a single unit of the electronic coin – Bitcoin.
+The term ‘blockchain’ is used wherever someone attempts to explain Bitcoin.
+The ‘chain’ here is a chain of electronic signatures that comprise a single unit of the electronic coin – Bitcoin.

 How does a Bitcoin transaction take place?

 In a typical transaction, the payer transfers the coin to the payee.
 The payer attaches his digital signature to the ‘hash’ of the transaction, and the payee attaches his public signature to this at the end of the coin.
 Any transaction can be verified by verifying the chain of signatures attached to the coin.
 It is similar to the physical transmission of bills of exchange – by signing the name of the next owner at the back of the bill.

 How are the Bitcoin transactions verified?